epicurrents/docs/source/start.md

 # EpiCurrents documentation

-Documentation on this site is categarized into `basics`, `getting started`, `usage`, and `development` categories.
+Documentation on this site is categarized into `getting started` (this page), `basics`, `usage`, and `development` categories.
 If you are completely new to using the library, starting with the `basics` is probably a good idea.

 ## Basics
 From the basics of JavaScript applications to detailing the structure of this project and it's modular design.